Thomas Markaunt: Biography

 Thomas Markaunt was born around 1382 to Cassandria and John Markaunt.
 He first appears in Corpus Christi records in 1413/14, as a magister of the University.
 Some later historians have asserted Markaunt gained a Bachelor of Theology during his time at Cambridge, but, while his Fellowship at the college required a Catholic priest's holy orders, such a claim is unsubstantiated by contemporary records.
 Similarly, Thomas Fuller unfoundedly claimed Markaunt attended Peterhouse, a claim repudiated by Robert Masters.
 Markaunt served as senior proctor of the University in 1417-18, when he was involved in a town and gown controversy.
 Some scholars of the University had posted a page of vulgar poetry to the gate of the Mayor of Cambridge's house.
 Markaunt was tasked with defending these scholars, criticising the town for prior incidents where the University was victimised.
-In 1418, the Mayor and commonalty formally complained about the university, citing Markaunt's name and position in the complaint, how it is now known.
+In 1418, the Mayor and commonalty formally complained about the university, citing Markaunt's name and position in the complaint, which is how these events are now known.

 After this period, Markaunt is only sporadically accounted for in college records.
 On 14 October 1430, he was one of four witnesses for the University in the so-called 'Barnwell process', then forty-eight years old, according to contemporary records.
 This 'process' was concerned with establishing the college's privileges as above those of the bishop.
 From 1437 to 1439, he is listed in college records as directly below the Master of the college in order of seniority.
 Having recently become a confrater and consortis of the college, Markaunt died on 19 November 1439.
 He left behind a will, made on 4 November.
 His memorial in MS 232 (see below) reads: